ashvardanian/SimSIMD/README.md

 By default, computations use a single CPU core.
 To override this behavior, use the `threads` argument.
-Set it to `0` to use all available CPU cores.
+Set it to `0` to use all available CPU cores and let the underlying C library manage the thread pool.
 Here is an example of dealing with large sets of binary vectors:

 ```py